-As weather in the whole competition area may vary significantly, it will be pilots' sole responsibility to make appropriate decisions whether and where to take off or not, where and when to fly and land and to take care of their safety.
+As weather in the whole competition area may vary significantly, it will be pilots' sole responsibility to make appropriate decisions whether and where to take off or not, where and when to fly and land and how to take care of their safety.

-Task cancellation system will be used only in extreme cases by decision of Comp Director
+Task cancellation system will be used only in extreme cases by decision of Competition Director.